yanghuafang/map-pose-former/docs/ARCHITECTURE.md

 `(1, 0)` means one metre forward.

 The map is cropped around the **prior pose** and expressed there.
 Detections sit in the **true ego frame**, where a sensor produces them.
+Past detections sit in the ego frame of their own moment and reach this one through `hist_rel`.

 No world coordinate enters the network.
-A model given absolute coordinates over a handful of map regions memorises the regions, scores well, and localizes nothing. `tests/test_anchoring.py` moves a world 5 km, rotates it, and asserts the input tensors are unchanged.
+A model given absolute coordinates over a handful of map regions memorises the regions, scores well, and localizes nothing. `tests/test_anchoring.py` moves a world 5 km, rotates it, and asserts the input tensors are unchanged — history and egomotion included.

 ## Inputs